BlueCodeThree/Get-Lyrics-To-Your-Music/README.md

 ## top_tracks.py

 Another terminal script, this prints out your top ten tracks you've listened to on Spotify (medium range of time, whatever that means, lol), and your top ten artists.

+### Dependancies
+Spotipy - for the spotify integration
+MusixMatch - for the lyrics